Hélène Ruiz Fabri

 Hélène Ruiz Fabri is a French jurist and Professor of Law.
-She is a Director of the Max Planck Institute Luxembourg for Procedural Law, where she leads the Department of International Law and Dispute Resolution.
+She was a Director of the Max Planck Institute Luxembourg for Procedural Law until it got closed.

 Education

 Ruiz Fabri holds advanced degrees in Public Law (1984) and Political Science (1985), as well as a Doctorate in Law (1989), each from the University of Bordeaux.
 In 1989, she received her accreditation to supervise research and, upon passing the concours, was awarded Agrégée des Facultés de Droit in 1990.

 Academic career

-Ruiz Fabri began her academic career at the University of Caen Normandy (1990-3), after which she held professorial positions at the University of Cergy-Pontoise (1993-4) and Paris 13-Villetaneuse (1994-7) respectively.
-In 1997, she was appointed Professor of Law at the Sorbonne Law School (University Paris 1 Panthéon-Sorbonne) where she would later become the Dean (2010-3).
+Ruiz Fabri began her academic career at the University of Caen Normandy (1990–3), after which she held professorial positions at the University of Cergy-Pontoise (1993–4) and Paris 13-Villetaneuse (1994–7) respectively.
+In 1997, she was appointed Professor of Law at the Sorbonne Law School (University Paris 1 Panthéon-Sorbonne) where she would later become the Dean (2010–3).
 Simultaneously, she held the directorship over the Joint Institute of Comparative Law of Paris (UMR 8103, Paris 1/CNRS) (2003–14) and led the Master 2 Degree Programme in International Economic Law (2007–14).

 Professor Ruiz Fabri has taught at the Academy of European Law in Florence, at The Hague Academy of International Law, for the United Nations Programme of Assistance in the Teaching, Study, Dissemination and Wider Appreciation of International Law, and for the UN Audiovisual Library.
 Her teaching experience is further complemented by regular invitations to conferences around the world — whether it be as a participant, panel chair, or to deliver the keynote address.
-She has held appointments as Visiting Professor at Cardozo Law School (New York), Saint-Louis University (Brussels), Hitotsubashi (Tokyo), University Centre of Brasilia (UNICEUB), Helsinki, Oslo, and Barcelona.
+She has held appointments as visiting professor at Cardozo Law School (New York), Saint-Louis University (Brussels), Hitotsubashi (Tokyo), University Centre of Brasilia (UNICEUB), Helsinki, Oslo, and Barcelona.

 In 2014, Ruiz Fabri became a Director of the MPI Luxembourg for Procedural Law, one of several institutes part of the Max Planck Society, to lead the Department of International Law and Dispute Resolution.
+The government of Luxembourg decided to close the institute, also after mobbing allegations against Ruiz Fabri got public.
 She has, since 2015, also been an Honorary Professor at the University of Luxembourg while retaining her professorship at Sorbonne Law School (on leave).